- Multiple myeloma is a relatively rare, non-curable form of cancer that affects plasma cells, one of the components of blood.

 Blood Plasma and Multiple Myeloma

-Multiple myeloma is the third most common form of hematological malignancy after non-Hodgkin’s lymphoma and leukemia and is characterized by uncontrolled proliferation of a clone of plasma cells within the bone marrow.
-There are four mechanisms by which multiple myeloma affects the body: First, the cancer cells produce abnormal proteins also referred to as monoclonal production of immunoglobulins or M protein.
+Multiple Myeloma is a non-curable cancer that occurs when an event such as a mutation causes uncontrolled growth of a particular plasma cell.
+There are four mechanisms by which multiple myeloma affects the body: First, the cancer cells produce abnormal proteins also referred as monoclonal production of immunoglobulins or M protein.
 In this mechanism, there is rapid growth and replication of one cell that contains a particular antibody.
 This can be identified by an increased presence of that particular antibody which can cause damage to the kidneys.
 Another mechanism is increased bone turnover.
-In this mechanism, cancer cells release damaging substances that affect the bone causing it to break down at a faster than normal rate.
+In this mechanism, cancer cells release damaging substances that affect the bone causing it to breakdown at a faster than normal rate.
 This results in lytic bone lesions that increase the chance for fractures.
 The breakdown of the bones also leads to the release of calcium which causes hypercalcemia to occur.
 The third mechanism of multiple myeloma is crowding of the bone marrow.
 Bone marrow produces different types of blood cells but in multiple myeloma, cancer cells crowd the bone marrow preventing it from creating red blood cells and platelets.
 The lack of blood and platelets can lead to anemia and thrombocytopenia.
 Lastly, the last mechanism is the decreased production of normal antibodies which can lead to increased risk of infection.

 How Prevalent is Multiple Myeloma?

 Multiple myeloma is the 14th most diagnosed cancer in the United States and it accounts for 1.8% of new cancer cases.
 There are about 30,770 new diagnoses of multiple myeloma each year with 16,400 men and 14,370 women.
-Myeloma is a relatively uncommon cancer with each person having a less than 1% chance of obtaining it in a lifetime.
-Among those diagnosed with multiple myeloma, there is a 50.7% chance of surviving 5 years or more.
+Myeloma is a relatively uncommon cancer with each person having a less than 1% change of obtaining it in a life time.
+Among those diagnosed with multiple myeloma there is a 50.7% chance of surviving 5 years or more.

 What Causes Multiple Myeloma?